 In the past, we have handled yacht club charters with flotillas consisting of over 20 yachts and have managed to work out a rather painless system to help you achieve what you have set out to do.
-We know and understand what you are up against ...it is no easy thing to get a group of people together for a sailing holiday!
+We know and understand what you are up against.
+It is no easy feat to get a group of people together for a sailing holiday!

 The British Virgin Islands is the ideal place for your yacht club vacation as it offers great anchorages, fabulous beaches with terrific beach bars and restaurants, wonderful scuba diving opportunities and of course, smooth sailing.

-Five Steps For Successfully Planning Your BVI Group Charter:
+Five Steps For Successfully Planning Your Group Charter:

 Step One: Nail down your numbers and yacht requirements.

 Before setting out to get pricing for your flotilla members, you will have to establish a very close estimate of the number of yachts your club or group will require.
 The number of yachts will ultimately determine the discount the charter company will offer.